 Skip to main content

-In EverShop, some of the configurations can be done from the admin panel like Payment method, Shipment method, Taxes… We will learn more about these items in our user guide document.
+In EverShop, some configurations can be done from the admin panel, such as payment methods, shipping methods, taxes, etc. We will learn more about these items in our user guide document.

-Under the hood, EverShop makes use of config package to handle the configuration.
+Under the hood, EverShop uses the config package to handle configuration.

 Configuration file location